epfml/sent2vec/README.md

 emb = model.embed_sentence("once upon a time .")
 embs = model.embed_sentences(["first sentence .", "another sentence"])
 ```
-In order to compile and install the module globally, run the following from the `src` folder:
+In order to compile and install the module, run the following from the project root folder:

 ```
-python setup.py build_ext
-sudo pip install .
+pip install .
 ```
 Text preprocessing (tokenization and lowercasing) is not handled by the module, check `wikiTokenize.py` for tokenization using NLTK and Stanford NLP.